(Financial) transparency builds trust.

 For example, if you are looking for a website revamp on a tight budget, instead of developing a bespoke online presence, a web design agency can suggest working on the most value-generating features or having an existing template customised for your requirements.
 Let’s say you planned a full website rework, but in the end agreed on UX adjustments to the eshop landing pages, which resulted in more traffic, higher sales, and lower cart abandonment rate.

-Additionally, letting your partner team know how much time (therefore, money) they can spend working on a feature empowers better planning.
+No matter who your partner is - a professional employer organization or a software development company - leting the team know how much time (therefore, money) they can spend working on a feature empowers better planning.
 The agency can regularly monitor whether they are on or off track, and adjust their efforts accordingly.

 4. Our approach